cltl/cltl-ma-thesis/README.md

 The main file `mathesis.tex` contains pointers to the fields that need adapting.
 Chapter files can be found in the `tex` folder, and you can use `mathesis.sty` to list additional packages.

+### Word count

+You can use the `Word count` action from the Overleaf menu to get a word count for your thesis.

 ## LaTeX tips

 ### Documentation